scgsantos/MoelasWare/req/REQ_1.1-Create_a_Quizz.md

 ##** Success Guarantee**

-The user submits a new Quiz, with a name, a description and a category (tag)
+The user submits a new Quiz with: a name, a tag, a question, a description, 6 possible answers (being only 1 correct) and a justification for all the possible answers.

 ##** Main Success Scenario**

-1. User gets a form like page where they fill the quiz with: a name (which will act as a identifier for the quizz), a description and a question, which as 6 possible answers with only 1 being the correct one and a justification for each answer
+1. The user gets to a form like page.
-2. User applies a category (tag) from a pre-conditioned list (1), and submits the quiz
+2. The user inputs a name, a description and a question.
+He also chooses one tag from the *Pre-conditioned quiz tags* (1).
+3. The user inputs a answers in the six options, giving them a justification.
+4. The user clicks a check-bubble to indicate the right answer
+5. The user chooses either "Submit" or "Save as draft".
-3. User receives a notification which says that the quiz was submited for review
+6. User receives a notification with the state of the quiz

 ###(1) Pre-conditioned quiz tags
 - PM  (Gestão de projecto)